rajmohan2695/Problem-Solving/Code_Workouts/JavascriptWorkouts/README.md

       - Also means 'Non - Existent'
   - JavaScript has 'Dynamic typing'
     - i.e. Datatypes are automatically assigned to a variable
+    - Later if we change the value of the variable(from int to string), the datatype will get changed automatically